Crisis-hit Europeans see cruel joke in EU Nobel

 “I am glad of it, although I do find it strange,” said Andras Kocsis, an 18-year-old student in Budapest, the Hungarian capital.
 “I think it’s right, because indeed the EU does a lot for the rights of the people.”

-But even in the ex-Communist countries, praise was far from universal for an organization that many have come to resent.
+But even in the ex-Communist countries, praise was far from universal for an organisation that many have come to resent.

 Petr Hajek, deputy head of the office of Czech President Vaclav Klaus, who once supported the EU but has since turned against it, said the EU lacked “democratic legitimacy” and was contributing to “animosity among nations”.